-Classic Margherita pizza.
+A Neapolitan classic: Pizza Margherita.
 Rustic, authentic and simply delicious.
-Serve with a sprinkling of oregano a delicious traditional Italian dinner.
+Serve with a sprinkling of oregano or fresh basil for a delicious and traditional Italian dinner.

-Friday is always a pizza night in our house!
-It’s become a tradition over the years and I absolutely adore making homemade pizza for my family.
+Over the weekend is we always enjoy a pizza night in our house.
+It’s become a tradition over the years and I love getting into the kitchen and making homemade pizza with my family.
 Once it’s baking in the oven and you can smell all those amazing aromas, you know your weekend is off to a delicious start.

-The mix of flavours are just beautiful.
-My earliest memories are of my mum making homemade pizza for me and my friends for tea.
-Everyone couldn’t believe we had made it all from scratch and so I’ve been making homemade pizza for as long as I can remember since that day.
-I found this pizza dough recipe when I was reading through one of my favourite Italian cookbooks “Gino’s Italian Escape”.
-Gino D’Acampo is a famous Italian chef living in the UK – he hails from Naples aka the home of pizza, so I knew this recipe would be fantastic!
+The mix of flavours are simple and taste wonderful.
+My earliest memories are of my mum making homemade pizza for me and my friends for dinner.
+Everyone couldn’t believe we had made it all from scratch and so I’ve been making homemade pizza for as long as I can remember.
+This is just the very basic Margherita pizza, however you can top it with any extra ingredients that take your fancy.

 (Makes 2 x 25cm pizzas)

 Pizza Dough –

 500g strong white bread flour or tipo ’00 flour, plus extra for dusting

 7g fast-action dried yeast